carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-**TODO:** Move the `template constraint` and `auto` content to the template
-design document, once it exists.

-### Subtyping between type-of-types
+### Subtyping between facet types

-There is a subtyping relationship between type-of-types that allows calls of one
+There is a subtyping relationship between facet types that allows calls of one
 generic function from another as long as it has a subset of the requirements.

-Given a generic type variable `T` with type-of-type `I1`, it satisfies a
+Given a symbolic facet binding `T` with facet type `I1`, it satisfies a facet
-type-of-type `I2` as long as the requirements of `I1` are a superset of the
+type `I2` as long as the requirements of `I1` are a superset of the requirements
-requirements of `I2`.
-This means a value `x` of type `T` may be passed to
+of `I2`.
+This means a value `x: T` may be passed to functions requiring types to
-functions requiring types to satisfy `I2`, as in this example:
+satisfy `I2`, as in this example:

 ```
 interface Printable { fn Print[self: Self](); }